 About Star RV Australia

-Three vehicles: the Polaris 2, the Polaris 4, and the Polaris 6.
+Three models: the Polaris 2 (2-berth, Fiat Ducato), the Polaris 4 (4-berth, Mercedes-Benz Sprinter), and the Polaris 6 (6-berth, Mercedes-Benz Sprinter).
 All fully self-contained — shower, toilet, kitchen, extendable awning, linen, towels, and kitchen kit included.
 Unlimited kilometres.
 24/7 roadside assistance.
-These are turn-up-and-drive vehicles.
-Nothing extra to arrange.
+Turn-up-and-drive with nothing extra to arrange.

-The Polaris 6 is the headline act — three double beds, full bathroom, dual air conditioning across both the driver's cabin and main cabin, built on a Mercedes-Benz Sprinter.
-The Polaris 4 shares the same Sprinter base with a different layout.
-The Polaris 2 is built on a Fiat Ducato and is arguably the most impressive per square metre in the range: microwave, TV, Apple CarPlay and Android Auto, double-glazed windows with blackout blinds, collision and lane departure warning, USB ports throughout.
-For a couple who wants to travel properly, it's a genuinely strong package.
+The Polaris 6 is the headline: three double beds, full bathroom, dual air conditioning across driver's cabin and main cabin.
+The Polaris 4 uses a clever bed lift system to maximise living space — two double beds in a compact footprint.
+The Polaris 2 is the most impressive per square metre: microwave, TV, Apple CarPlay and Android Auto, double-glazed windows with blackout blinds, collision and lane departure warning, USB ports throughout.
+For a couple wanting to travel properly, it's a genuinely strong package.

-One important asterisk on the Polaris 4: the rear-facing seats at the back cannot be used while driving, and there are no anchor points for forward-facing child seats.
-If a child seat is non-negotiable, either the Polaris 6 (which offers booster and baby seat extras) or a different company is the call.
-Star RV is transparent about this on their website.
+One important note on the Polaris 4: rear-facing seats cannot be used while driving, and there are no anchor points for forward-facing child seats.
+If a child seat is non-negotiable, either the Polaris 6 (which supports booster and baby seat extras) or a different operator is the right call.
+Star RV is transparent about this.

 Branch Network